-Earlier this year, LG kicked off the extra-wide display trend with its G6.
+LG kicked off the extra-wide display trend in 2016 with its G6.
 For the V30, the company has refined that approach.
 The new device is sleeker, slimmer and lighter, with a more rounded feel and high-end finish while still maintaining IP68 water resistance.

 The 6-inch display dominates the front of the V30, leaving just enough space for the earpiece and selfie camera in the top bezel.